Models depicted are not actual clients.

 Research Suggests Birth Injuries Are Correlated with ADHD

 A study conducted by numerous medical researchers and doctors concluded that no less than 80% of children who live with ADHD or autism spectrum disorder (ASD) sustained a birth injury that affected the brain, most commonly during labor or delivery.
-In the study, many instances of ADHD were found to be correlated with the asphyxiation (the deprivation of oxygen) of the infant for more than one minute and an excess of pressure having been placed on the infant’s brain by medical professionals via forceps or vacuum extractors.
+In the study, many instances of ADHD were found to be correlated with the asphyxiation (the deprivation of oxygen at birth) of the infant for more than one minute and an excess of pressure having been placed on the infant’s brain by medical professionals via forceps or vacuum extractors.

 Some other common injuries and conditions found to be linked to ADHD were: